-All students at HSLECJ participate in the Law Enforcement and Criminal Justice magnet program.
+All students at HSLJ participate in the Law Enforcement and Criminal Justice magnet program.
 In this program, students take specialized electives on topics pertaining to government, law, and justice, and they may have access to internship and out-of-classroom study opportunities with local businesses and the Houston Police Department.
 Magnet electives include Legal Studies, Public Service, Introduction to Criminal Justice, Security Services, Pre-Employment Lab, Fundamentals of Criminal Law, Criminal Investigation, Business Computer Information Systems/ Legal Administrative Services, Law Enforcement, Civil Litigations, Legal Research, and Court and Criminal Procedures.

-Within its magnet program, HSLECJ offers two tracks – On-Track and AP.
+Within its magnet program, HSLJ offers two tracks – On-Track and AP.
 Dual Enrollment classes (made available in partnership with Houston Community College) are also available to supplement either track.
 Pre-AP classes lead to 24 classes from the College Board’s Advanced Placement (AP) curriculum.
 HSLECJ offers the following AP courses: AP Art History, AP Biology, AP Calculus AB, AP Calculus BC, AP Chemistry, AP Comparative Government, AP English Language, AP English Literature, AP Environmental Science, AP European History, AP Geography, AP Macroeconomics, AP Microeconomics, AP Physics A, AP Physics B, AP Physics C, AP Psychology, AP Spanish Language, AP Spanish Literature, AP Statistics, AP Studio Art, AP US Government, AP US History, and AP World History.

 Students now matriculating will graduate under the new Foundation High School Program.
-(Students who matriculated in 2013 or before may choose to graduate under this program or the old requirements.)
-The Foundation High School Program’s basic requirements are as follows: four credits of English, three credits of math, three credits of science, three credits of social studies, one credit of PE, two credits of the same language other than English, one credit of fine arts, and five credits of electives, for a total of 22 credits.
+The basic requirements are as follows: four credits of English, three credits of math, three credits of science, four credits of social studies, one credit of PE, one-half credit of Health, two credits of the same language (other than English), one credit of fine arts, and three and one-half credits of electives, for a total of 22 credits.

 Most students who graduate under the Foundation High School Program will take one or more “endorsements” in addition to the basic curricular requirements.
 An endorsement is essentially the high school equivalent of a college major.
 Students who take an endorsement must complete 26 credits, including a fourth credit each of math and science and any additional credits needed to fulfill the endorsement’s curricular requirements.

-To earn an endorsement in STEM, a student must complete a coherent sequence of courses from CTE courses within the STEM cluster, computer science, math, science, or any two of these four.
+- To earn an endorsement in STEM, a student must complete a coherent sequence of courses from CTE courses within the STEM cluster, computer science, math, science, or any two of these four.

-To earn an endorsement in Business and Industry, a student must complete a coherent sequence of courses from a focus area in CTE, or English electives, or technology applications, or a combination of any of these three.
+- To earn an endorsement in Business and Industry, a student must complete a coherent sequence of courses from a focus area in CTE, or English electives, or technology applications, or a combination of any of these three.

-To earn an endorsement in Public Services, a student must complete elective credits in JROTC or a coherent sequence of courses from the CTE focus areas in Education & Training; Government & Public Administration; Health Science; Human Services; or Law, Public Safety, Corrections, and Security.
+- To earn an endorsement in Public Services, a student must complete elective credits in JROTC or a coherent sequence of courses from the CTE focus areas in Education & Training; Government & Public Administration; Health Science; Human Services; or Law, Public Safety, Corrections, and Security.

-To earn an endorsement in Arts and Humanities, a student must complete a coherent sequence of courses in social studies, a language other than English, two levels in two languages other than English, ASL, the fine arts, or English electives not counted under Business & Industry.
+- To earn an endorsement in Arts and Humanities, a student must complete a coherent sequence of courses in social studies, a language other than English, two levels in two languages other than English, ASL, the fine arts, or English electives not counted under Business & Industry.

-To earn an endorsement in Multidisciplinary, a student must complete a coherent sequence of four courses related to preparation for entering the workforce; or one advanced course in each of the four core areas; or four AP, IB, or dual credit courses from the core areas, economics, languages other than English, or the fine arts.
+- To earn an endorsement in Multidisciplinary, a student must complete a coherent sequence of four courses related to preparation for entering the workforce; or one advanced course in each of the four core areas; or four AP, IB, or dual credit courses from the core areas, economics, languages other than English, or the fine arts.